unlcms/UNL-CMS-2/README.md

 # Installation

-1. Install Composer (https://getcomposer.org/download/) and Drush version 8+ (http://docs.drush.org/en/master/install/)
+1. Install Composer (https://getcomposer.org/download/) and Drush version 8 (http://docs.drush.org/en/master/install/).
+Latest Drush tested and verified is 8.1.11.

   -  Production uses http://www.imagemagick.org/script/download.php.
 You can optionally skip installing this and switch to the core GD2 toolkit at _admin/config/media/image-toolkit_.